knowledge center

 • Poison: Eating poison can cause blood in the dog’s urine or stool.

-• Uterine infection: A uterine infection can cause blood in a dog’s urine after having a litter.
+• Uterine infection: A uterine infection can cause dog pooping and peeing blood after having a litter.

-• Urinary tract infection: A urinary tract infection is the most common cause of blood in a dog’s urine.
+• Urinary tract infection: A urinary tract infection is the most common cause of dog peeing and pooping blood.

-If you notice blood in your dog’s urine or stool, it is important to take them to the vet to get a diagnosis and treatment.
+If you notice dog blood in urine and stool, it is important to take them to the vet to get a diagnosis and treatment.
 Early treatment is important to prevent serious health problems.

 Texas Pet Company Paw Print